sciffany/sciffany.github.io/pages/blog.md

 <div class="blog-index">

 Here, I document things I learn and blog about my mini projects.
-Hopefully, others will find these information useful.
-I'll be writing mainly about coding, math, animation, but will every now and then also share about topics such as life.
+I'll be writing mainly about coding, math, animation, but will every now and then also share about topics such as science and philosophy.

 </div>
 <br/>